 Our key targets and performance

-Our energy consumption and waste reporting data includes our three main production sites: Waitemata Brewery, DB Draught Brewery and Redwood Cidery.
+* Our energy consumption and waste reporting data includes our three main production sites: Waitemata Brewery in Auckland, DB Draught Brewery in Timaru and Redwood Cidery in Nelson.
 The reporting scope includes: purchased thermal and electrical energy consumption in production and forklift LPG gas usage.

 We’ve been developing a new carbon reduction roadmap through to 2030.
 Our new programme encompasses emissions that occur across all of our sites and production units and aims to systematically reduce emissions across our business.
 We’ve set science based targets for our scope 1 and 2 emissions.
 Our initial focus will be on reducing emissions by 50% by 2030 (against a 2018 baseline).
 This will be achieved through investment in renewable energy technologies, transitioning our fleet to electric vehicles, swapping our LPG forklifts to electric forklifts, and reducing refrigerant losses to zero.
 We’ll also be developing targets for our scope 3 emissions across packaging and distribution.
 It’s a challenging plan with ambitious targets for 2030 that will require open collaboration and innovation.